attiand/experiments/echo-http-headers/README.md

 # echo-http-headers

-List http request headers in the responce body.
+List http request headers in the responce body. *Note* that header name case is changed to canonical format.

 ## Build